monitea/repo-analyser/README.md

 This software does statistical analysis of git and github-based repositories.
-It will accept a list of repositories to analyse (with credentials if necessary) and talk both to github and check out code to do some analysis.
+It will accept a list of repositories to analyse (with credentials if necessary) and talk both to github and check out code to do analysis.

+# Logic
+While some of those statistics can be obtained from github or git, it is not very simple and not really team oriented.
+This software allows you to understand trends happening

 # Input data and formats
 Configuration files must be placed in `analyser/input` folder.